Skip to main content

 Texas Debt Collection Act (TDCA) / Texas Deceptive Trade Practices Act (DTPA)

 In addition to the federal FDCPA, Texas has its own consumer protection law that may provide additional rights and remedies against debt collectors.
-Violations of state law can result in additional damages.
+Violations of state law can carry additional statutory damages, attorney fees, and in some jurisdictions treble or punitive damages — read the FAQs below for the specifics.

 How long do I have to respond in Texas?